-Many of my friends spent the night before Easter much like the night before Christmas… getting their house ready for the early morning madness of making some treasured memories.
+Many of my friends spend the night before Easter much like the night before Christmas… getting their house ready for the early morning magic

-Their kids woke early and happily hunted for buckets of colored eggs and recklessly rummaged through their Easter baskets.
-Baskets, undoubtedly overstuffed with love and filled with traditional tot treats of jellybeans, yellow marshmallow peeps, solid chocolate bunnies, and classic signs of spring: sidewalk chalk and bubbles.
+Baskets, undoubtedly overstuffed with love and filled with traditional tot treats of jellybeans, yellow marshmallow peeps (still trying to guess what food group they land in?) solid chocolate bunnies, and classic signs of spring: sidewalk chalk and bubbles.

 The signs are all around my house, signs that kids don’t live here anymore.

 My daughters are grown,

 ..they’ve taken their Easter bonnets, moved on and since moved away.